YuvamKumarSWE/CSGH5/README.md

-# 🚀 **CSGH5: Intelligent Multi-Source Study Guide Generator**
+# 🚀 **StudyForgeAI: Intelligent Multi-Source Study Guide Generator**

 ## **Executive Overview**

-CSGH5 is a **sophisticated AI-powered educational platform** that revolutionizes how students and professionals synthesize knowledge from diverse information sources.
+StudyForgeAI is a **sophisticated AI-powered educational platform** that revolutionizes how students and professionals synthesize knowledge from diverse information sources.
 This full-stack application leverages cutting-edge natural language processing and Google's **Gemini 2.5 Flash** AI model to automatically generate comprehensive, well-structured study guides from PDFs, web articles, YouTube videos, and raw text inputs—all through an elegant, modern web interface.

 ---